 - Toilet Paper & Hand Sanitizer: Speaking of emergency cleanliness.
 Familiarize yourself with leave-no-trace principles, and keep an empty Pringles container on hand for packing out your used toilet paper (yes, I mean it).

 - Nighttime Supplies: Bring stuff for your nightly hostel stays and, if necessary, relaxation days.
-A deck of cards, a book or Kindle Fire, or travel journal will help you stay occupied even when there is no WiFi (which is most of the time).
+A deck of cards, a book or Kindle Fire, or a travel journal will help you stay occupied even when there is no WiFi (which is most of the time).

 - Safety Supplies: Always better safe than sorry.
 We bring our safety supplies on EVERY hike – you never know when a day hike will turn into a night hike, and anything could happen.